 Raw meat and fish contain harmful bacteria that can spread very easily to anything they touch, including other foods, worktops, chopping boards and knives.

 It's especially important to keep raw meat and fish away from ready-to-eat food, such as salad, fruit and bread.
-This is because these types of food won't be cooked before you eat them, so any bacteria that get onto the food won't be killed.
+We sometimes don’t cook these ingredients so there’s no chance to kill bacteria before it’s eaten.